bjornregnell/reqeng-book/lectures/README.md

-# DO NOT EDIT FILES IN THIS DIR
+# GENERATED FILES IN THIS DIR

-* Files in this dir are automatically generated.
+* Files in this dir ending with `-generated.tex` are automatically generated.

-* If you edit files in this dir edits **will be lost** upon next build.
+* If you those files your edits **will be lost** upon next build.